imixs/imixs-cloud/README.md

 ## kubectl

 To monitor and manage your Kubernetes cluster you can use [kubectl commandline tool](https://kubernetes.io/docs/reference/kubectl/overview/), which is already installed on your master node.
 There is a huge number of commands to obtain information or change configurations.
-Take a look into the [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).
+Take a look into the [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/). `kubectl` always offers you with a helpful tool to manage your Kubernetes cluster in any situation.

+If you follow the [setup guide](doc/SETUP.md) you will have `kubectl` automatically installed on each of your cluster nodes.

 ## K9S